 This is a charming mountain village located on the shores of scenic Upper Trail Lake.
 Moose Pass began as a construction camp on the Alaska Railroad in 1912.
 Local resident Ed Estes attributed the name Moose Pass to a 1904 observation by Nate White of the first moose recorded in this area.
 Another version holds that “in 1903, a mail carrier driving a team of dogs had considerable trouble gaining the right-of-way from a giant moose.”
 A post office was established in 1928 and first postmistress Leora (Estes) Roycroft officially named the town Moose Pass.

 Moose Pass offers camping, a general store, dining, shopping and lodging but no gas station.
-Crazy Moose Studios at Milepost 35 (heirlooms exclusively carried here by the owners/artists).
+Crazy Moose Studios at Milepost 35 (heirlooms exclusively carried here by the owners/artists, phone 907-288-3680, email).
 A post office and highway maintenance station are located in Moose Pass.

 - Annual Moose Pass Summer Festival takes place the weekend nearest summer solstice (June 21): triathlon, arts and crafts booths, a barbecue, auction and other events.

 - Pedal the 1.3-mile-long paved bike trail along scenic Trail Lake.

 - Photograph the historic waterwheel, a duplicate of the one Ed Estes’ stepfather, Frank Roycroft, built in 1928.
 The original waterwheel used to cut lumber for the family’s homestead.